MirisanRavindran/MirisanRavindran/README.md

       "Web Development Team: create and manage our website, showcasing our achievements and attracting new team members", ],
     currentFocus:
-      "Our current focus is participating in the RoboMaster University Series (RMU), a global competition.
-We aim to build advanced and intelligent robots, focusing on control algorithms, computer vision", },
+      "Our current focus is participating in the RoboMaster University Series (RMU), a global competition.", },
 };